codeasus/elotra/README.md

 # Elotra

-  During the project as we had less time, mobile responsiveness was not priority.
-Therefore, if some files do not not scale well on mobile screen resolutions, it is    because the project was intented to be a prototype.
+  During the project as we had less time, mobile responsiveness was not the priority.
+Therefore, if some pages do not not scale well or respond properly on different screen resolutions, it is because the project was intented to be a prototype and some part of the project was hard coded.

 ## Screenshots :: index.html